Car park permits

 How do I buy a car park permit?

-All of our car park permits can be bought from one of our customer service centres.
+All of our car park permits - called season tickets within MiPermit - can be bought online from the MiPermit payment portal .

 Standard car park permits